IBM/microservices-traffic-management-using-istio/README.md

 reviews-v2-2593570575-92657       2/2       Running   0
 reviews-v3-3121725201-cn371       2/2       Running   0
 ```
-# 4. Access your Application
+## 4. Access your application running on Istio

 To access your application, you can check the public IP address of your cluster through `kubectl get nodes` and get the NodePort of the istio-ingress service for port 80 through `kubectl get svc | grep istio-ingress`.
 Or you can also run the following command to output the IP address and NodePort:
 ```bash
 echo $(kubectl get po -l istio=ingress -o jsonpath={.items[0].status.hostIP}):$(kubectl get svc istio-ingress -o jsonpath={.spec.ports[0].nodePort})